hciuse/twitter-study/readme.md

 - `MuSPADPreprocessing.R`: Preprocessing of MuSPAD data.
 Automatically called when executing the scripts below.
 - `Timeline.R`: Creates timeline subplots.
 Automatically called when necessary in the scripts below.
+- `NumberOfInfections/NumberOfInfections_MuSPADavail.R`: This file contains code to produce Figure 2.
-- `NumberOfInfections/NumberOfInfectionsMuSPADavail.R`: This file contains code to produce Figure 2 and Figure 5.
+- `NumberOfInfections/NumberOfInfectionsNoCI_MuSPADavail.R`: This file contains code to produce Figure 5.
-- `Plot7DayIncidence_MuSPADavail.R`: This file contains code to produce Figure 3 and Figure Figure 7.
+- `Plot7DayIncidence_MuSPADavail.R`: This file contains code to produce Figure 3 and Figure S1.
 - `VaccinationComparisons/VaccinationComparisonsNo8099_MuSPADavail.R`: This file contains code to produce Figure 4.
+- `VaccinationComparisons/VaccinationComparisons_MuSPADavail.R`: This file contains code to produce Figure S5.
 - `VaccinationComparisons/VaccinationComparisons_MuSPADavail.R`: This file contains code to produce Figure S4.
 - `DemographicComparison/DemographicComparison_MuSPADavail.R`: This file contains code to produce Figure 6.
-- `DemographicComparison/DemographicComparisonVaccNoVaccNA.R`: This file contains code to produce Figure S7.
-- `Supplementary/TimingOfInfection_MuSPADavail.R`: This file contains code to produce Figure S1.
+- `Supplementary/TimingOfInfection_MuSPADavail.R`: This file contains code to produce Figure S2.
-- `DemographicComparison/DemographicComparison_Recruiter.R`: This file contains code to produce Figure S2 and S3.
+- `DemographicComparison/DemographicComparison_Recruiter.R`: This file contains code to produce Figure S3 and S4.

 If you do _not_ have access to the MuSPAD data, you may run the following scripts: